mbilokonsky/ambassador/readme.md

 WHERE favourites_count > (
   SELECT avg(favourites_count)
   FROM statuses
+  WHERE
-  WHERE favourites_count > 1
+    favourites_count > 1
     AND created_at > NOW() - INTERVAL '30 days'
+    AND visibility = 0
 )
-AND created_at > NOW() - INTERVAL '30 days';
+AND created_at > NOW() - INTERVAL '5 days'
+AND visibility = 0;
 ```

-It takes an average of all toots with 2 or more favs over the past 30 days.
-Any toot within that window that has more than that number of favs gets a boost.
-Note that most toots won't get 2 favs - so this is already filtering out most toots in your instance.
-The hope is that by averaging what's left and picking the top half we'll end up with a pretty high standard for what gets boosted, but this algorithm will be tweaked over time.
+So we do two things here:

+1. Compute our fav threshold.
+Grab all public toots that have received more than 1 fav over the past 30 days.
+Average the fav counts for those toots.
+This is our threshold.
+2. Find any public toots created within the past five days which have received at least that many favs.

+Goal here is that this sets a pretty high bar (favs over 30 days) and applies it to only the past 5 days.
+It's an aggressive filter, but it's also a sliding window.
+If you have a bunch of super popular toots on your instance, they'll skew the curve - but only for a month or so, and this will be normalized if you have a lot of activity.
+Generally things will even out over time.

 ## Seriously?
 You want me to give this thing access to my production database?
 Look, I get it - but how else do you want me to find your top toot in a performant way?
 I'm not passing any user input into the database, just repeating a static query.
 I am not, btw, a database expert - I pieced this query together through trial-and-error and if you want to propose an optimization I am all ears.

 ## What's next?
 Can I help?
 I'd love it if I could get some eyes on this - am I SQLing right?
-Someone wanna PR in a better 'cache' to prevent reboosting the same statuses over and over again?
 How do y'all feel about that threshold function?
-Seems like one really popular toot would break the curve...
+Are there security issues here?